-- 7. Look for full scale data that will allow to improve powering estimation taking into account the surface roughness (hull, appendages and propeller). - 8.
+- speed reduction, energy saving devices, hull form and propeller design etc. - 10.
+Investigate the experimental and numerical possibilities to estimate the effect of manoeuvering and wind to the added resistance. - 11.
+Look for full scale data that will allow to improve powering estimation taking into account the surface roughness (hull, appendages and propeller). - 12.
 Examine the possibilities for numerical methods in the prediction of the influence of surface roughness on the power prediction.